-The District works to ensure availability of sufficient water for all existing and future reasonablebeneficial uses and natural systems through coordinated resource planning and regulation efforts.
+The District facilitates sustainable water supplies for future reasonable and beneficial uses through coordinated resource planning and regulation efforts.
 These include the following:

-- Consumptive Use Permitting The Division of Regulatory Services oversees review, issuance, renewal, and enforcement of ground and surface water use permits that allow for reasonablebeneficial uses of water while protecting existing users and the long-term viability of the resource. - Regulation of Wells The Division of Regulatory Services coordinates the review, issuance, and enforcement of well permits and water well contractor licensing.
+- Water Use Permitting (WUP) The Division of Regulatory Services oversees review, issuance, renewal, and enforcement of ground and surface water use permits that allow for reasonablebeneficial uses of water while protecting existing users and the long-term viability of the resource. - Well Regulation Program The Division of Regulatory Services coordinates the review, issuance, and enforcement of well permits and water well contractor licensing.
 Activities covered are well construction, repair, and abandonment.
-This program protects public health and resource sustainability, while also serving the regulated community. - District-wide Water Supply Assessment This assessment encompasses a periodic District-wide evaluation of current and future water demands and the sustainability and sufficiency of water supply sources.
+This program protects public health and resource sustainability, while also serving the regulated community. - Districtwide Water Supply Assessment This assessment encompasses a periodic District-wide evaluation of current and future water demands and the sustainability and sufficiency of water supply sources.
 The assessment is updated on a five-year basis, with updates to regional water supply plans following the updated data and analysis. - Regional Water Supply Planning This activity provides for development and implementation of focused plans, developed in cooperation with regional stakeholders, to identify and develop alternative water supply sources to meet long-term water supply needs while also sustaining water resources and natural systems.
 Related planning activities include completion of the annual water use report and continued coordination with DACS on statewide agricultural water use estimates and projections. - Water Resource Development The District implements regional-scale projects that increase the availability of water supplies to meet long-term water supply needs.
 Examples of such projects include planning for water reuse and conservation, data collection, and source modeling and evaluation.
-Upcoming efforts include development and refinement of groundwater flow models in the western, central, and eastern district; and continued efforts in support of the statewide expansion of alternative water sources.
+Upcoming efforts include development and refinement of groundwater flow models in the western and eastern district; and continued efforts in support of the statewide expansion of alternative water sources. - Grant funding for Bay County for a major collaborative wastewater reuse pipeline project with Gulf Power Company and Panama City.
+The grant will go toward construction of one component of a larger initiative to reduce wastewater discharges and improve water quality of St. Andrew Bay, while also providing potable water offset to utility and industrial users.